Post School Pathway Planning

 The Australian Tertiary Admission Rank (ATAR) is the standard measure of a student’s overall academic achievement in relation to that of other students.
 Its sole purpose is to help tertiary institutions select applicants for their courses.

 The ATAR is a percentile rank, not a score, and indicates a student’s position relative to other students in their cohort in a given year.
-It is determined from the University Aggregate score.
+It is determined from the university aggregate score.
 The university aggregate score is calculated from the best four and a half (4.5) Stage 2 (Year 12) subjects.
 Each Stage 2 (Year 12) subject is marked out of 20, so the university aggregate is a mark out of 90.
 This mark out of 90 is then RANKED against all other students in that year and the students in the top 1% achieve an ATAR of 99.0, the top 10% an ATAR of 90.0 and so on.
 Further information about the ATAR can be found here.
-To see how the university aggregate related to the ATAR entry to university in 2023, click here.

 What is a Selection Rank (SR)?

-A Selection Rank (SR) is the score a student receives out of 90 as a result of their best four and a half Year 12 (Stage 2) subjects (university aggregate) plus any Adjustment Factors a student is eligible for.
-Any
+A Selection Rank (SR) is the score a student receives out of 90 as a result of their best four and a half Year 12 (Stage 2) subjects (university aggregate) plus any adjustment factors a student is eligible for.

 What are adjustment factors and how do they work?

-Adjustment factors are additional ‘points’ that are used to calculate the SR. There are different Adjustment Factor schemes in every state and students must check each institution they are applying to, to determine if they are eligible for adjustment factors.
+Adjustment factors are additional ‘points’ that are used to calculate the SR. There are different adjustment factor schemes in every state and students must check each institution they are applying to, to determine if they are eligible for adjustment factors.
 In South Australia, there are two schemes to achieve adjustment factors; the Language, Literacy and Numeracy scheme and the Equity scheme.
-A maximum of 9 adjustment factors are possible for any students (5 for equity and 4 for subject based adjustments).
-Medicine and Veterinary Bioscience degrees do not accept subject equity points for admission.
-For further information about Adjustment Factors, click here.
+A maximum of 9 adjustment factors are possible for any student (5 for equity and 4 for subject based adjustments).
+Medicine and Veterinary Bioscience degrees do not accept subject based points for admission.
+For further information about adjustment factors, click here.

 What are pre-requisite subjects?

-Pre-requisite subjects are Stage 2 subjects that a student MUST study to be eligible to apply for a particular course at a university.
-They ensure you have the background knowledge to understand the course content and succeed in the course.
-If a student does not study a pre-requisite subject, they will not be offered a place in the course, even if they achieve a high ATAR/SR. For some interstate universities, a certain grade needs to be achieved for it to count as a successfully completed pre-requisite subject.
+Assumed knowledge subjects are Stage 2 subjects that a student is strongly ENCOURAGED to study for a particular course at a university as they will help the student to understand the content and it may mean a smoother transition to university.
+If a student does not study an assumed knowledge subject, they will still be eligible to be offered a place in the course, if they meet the ATAR/SR requirement for that course.

 What is an assumed knowledge subject?

-Assumed knowledge subjects are Stage 2 subjects that a student is ENCOURAGED to study for a particular course at a university as they will help you to understand the content and you are likely to have a smoother transition to university.
+Assumed knowledge subjects are Stage 2 subjects that a student is ENCOURAGED to study for a particular course at a university as they will help the student to understand the content and it may mean a smoother transition to university.
 If a student does not study an assumed knowledge subject, they will still be eligible to be offered a place in the course, if they meet the ATAR/SR requirement for that course.

-How do I know what subjects to choose so as to qualify for a potential tertiary degree or course?
+How do I know what subjects to choose to qualify for a potential tertiary degree or course?

 Tertiary course prerequisites are different for each individual institution.
 Further differences exist from state to state.
-Students are therefore highly encouraged to visit or contact the individual institutions they are considering to get current information.
+Students are therefore strongly encouraged to contact the individual institutions they are considering to get current information and/or visit their website(s) to gain up-to-date information.

 What is scaling?